 Start With Extra Pumping:

 I say this because you may not need to worry about the quality of your milk, but change your feeding style.
 As mentioned above, the higher fat content is in the emptier breast.
+If you know nothing about pumping, or hate it, read this.
+Super, super helpful!
 You can give your baby more hind milk by pumping prior to feeding.
 Pump out the thinner milk, or foremilk and save it, then have your baby nurse for the hind milk.
 Doing this a few times a day can help your baby get more fat in their bodies, which may be all you need to do.
 My sister had amazing luck with this manual pump, and I like this automatic pump.
 Make sure to get a pumping bra for the automatic one, so you can be hands free and multi-tasking.

 Protein is Essential: